hypnoglow/helm-s3/README.md

 only used for playing and testing, it is **strongly discouraged** to use that image for production use cases.
 Refer to https://hub.docker.com/r/hypnoglow/helm-s3 for details and all available tags.

+## Configuration

-### Note on AWS authentication
+### AWS Access

-Because this plugin assumes private access to S3, you need to provide valid AWS credentials.
+To publish charts to buckets and to fetch from private buckets, you need to provide valid AWS credentials.
-You can do this in [the same manner](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) as for `AWS CLI` tool.
+You can do this in [the same manner](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) as for `AWS CLI` tool.

 So, if you want to use the plugin and you are already using `AWS CLI` - you are good to go, no additional configuration required.
-Otherwise, follow [the official guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) to set up credentials.
+Otherwise, follow [the official guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) to set up credentials.

 To minimize security issues, remember to configure your IAM user policies properly.